salim-b/republik_mailer/README.md

              mail_briefing_aus_bern()"
 ```

-## E-Mail Example
+## E-mail example

-An E-Mail for a new post in the Republik format [_Am Gericht_](https://www.republik.ch/format/am-gericht) could look like this:
+An e-mail for a new post in the Republik format [_Am Gericht_](https://www.republik.ch/format/am-gericht) could look like this:

 ![](images/am-gericht.png)